 Our corner of North East Victoria has five chief wine-growing areas; Rutherglen, Glenrowan, the King Valley, Beechworth and the Alpine Valleys.
 Almost all the producers have Cellar Doors for tastings and sales and many offer cheese platters, light lunches or picnic and BBQ areas.
 There are great micro-breweries too in Glenrowan, Beechworth, Bright and Mount Beauty.

 As well as being home to the famous Brown Brothers' vineyards, the Milawa Gourmet Region has built a reputation for fine locally produced foods - not to be missed is the Milawa Cheese Company, Milawa Mustards and the region's Olive Shop.

 Another key draw to this part of North East Victoria in general is the great variety of farms offering fine quality produce, often on a small scale, but with delicious results.
-The Ovens Valley alone has a berry farm, an olive oil producer, a chestnut farm, a venison farm and a butter factory.
+The Ovens Valley alone has a berry farm, an olive oil producer, a chestnut farm and a venison farm.
 Beechworth boasts its renowned Honey Experience with its store and tour of the beehives and factory.

 The whole of Victoria in fact is bursting with wineries, breweries, gourmet food and fresh farm produce and you don't need to be in Melbourne to dine in some of the very best restaurants.

 If its history you're hoping to uncover in this region then head first for Beechworth.
 The town's links to both the Gold Rush years and the infamous bushranger Ned Kelly are evident throughout, and the colonial style architecture and well preserved Court House, Town Hall and Post Office transport you back in time.
 Other towns in the region with important gold-mining history include Yackandandah, Bright and Omeo.
 Of course along with the historical sites Beechworth has some of the best shopping in the area, some great places to eat and drink (see above) and many charming places to stay.